-In addition to any restrictions imposed on the Investm Statement, the following additional restrictions, if any, app
+In addition to any restrictions imposed on the Investment Consultant in other sections of this Policy Statement, the following additional restrictions, if any, apply:

-8

--

-Part XVI: Power to Amend

-Nothing in this Statement shall preclude the DCMC from modifying the scope or content of this Statement, or changing or imposing additional investment restrictions.
-Any such modifications will be delivered to the Investment Consultant and other service providers for acknowledgement of receipt and acceptance.

-Part XVII: Adoption of Statement of Investment Policy

-The DCMC has adopted the Statement of Investment Policy, in the form herein described, on this 27th day of September, 2022.
+Part XVI: Power to Amend Nothing in this Statement shall preclude the DCMC from modified or changing or imposing additional investment restrictions.
+A the Investment Consultant and other service providers for ack ny such modifications will be delivered to Part XVII: Adoption of Statement of Inves The DCMC met and reviewed this Statement of Investment Pol By unanimous consent, it was resolved to adopt the Policy in the icy on this day of, 20 Jean Rousseau DCMC Chair Chair of the Deferred Compensation Management Council Receipt of this Statement by the undersigned is acknowledged • Brent Petty Investment Consultant Frederick J Payne, Jr. Chief Compliance Officer

-Robert Bash

-Chair of the Deferred Compensation Management Council

-Receipt of this Statement by the undersigned is acknowledged.

-Brent Petty

-Investment Consultant